Six-month Part Time Professional Acting Course 2018

 AUDITIONS: April - May

-COURSE DURATION: 27 weeks of tuition (six months) plus a one week break in the middle.
+COURSE DURATION: 27 weeks of tuition (six months) with a two week break in the middle.

 Throughout the Part Time course students can anticipate between 1-4 hours of homework per week outside of class.